 If you’re looking for guilt-free comfort food, look no further than this vegetable casserole recipe!
 This Vegan Bean Casserole is creamy and delicious.
 Packed with brown rice, broccoli, carrots, and celery, it is perfect for a hearty and easy meal any night of the week.

 Casseroles are the perfect comfort food.
 I make them a few times a month when the weather is cooler to warm me up.
 I happen to love this particular casserole because it is packed with healthy veggies, is super filling because of the beans, and tastes rich and creamy.

 This vegan bean casserole is also something that you can toss together and throw in the oven.
 I love a good set-it-and-forget-it meal!
 If one-pot dishes are your jam, be sure to also check out my Easy Mushroom Risotto and Southwest Quinoa.

 Just look how scrumptious that looks!
 Trust me, you’re going to want to make this easy Bean & Vegetable Casserole while sweater season is upon us.

-Vegetable Bean Casserole
+Vegan Bean Casserole

-Okay so maybe my Vegetable Bean Casserole doesn’t have the most exciting name.
-And maybe it doesn’t look as fancy as some of my other recipes but it tastes really good.
-Creamy and delicious and you’ll get a good serving of vegetables as well as whole grains from the brown rice and protein from the beans.
+Okay so maybe this recipe doesn’t have the most exciting name.
+And maybe it doesn’t look as fancy as some of my other recipes.
+But it tastes really good.
+That’s all that matters, right??

-Vegetable Casserole Nutrition
+Vegetable Bean Casserole Nutrition

 Fiber has been shown to lower cholesterol levels, help lower blood sugar levels, and assist in weight loss – all of which aid in fighting chronic disease like type 2 diabetes and heart disease.